Chittagong-3: History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

+According to BNA News 24, the constituency encompassed Sandwip Upazila at least as far back as the 1991 general election.

+Ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.
+The 2008 redistricting added a 16th seat to Chittagong District.
+The new Chittagong-16 constituency covered Sandwip Upazila.
+Chittagong-3 was changed to encompass Sitakunda Upazila and Chittagong City Corporation wards 9 and 10.

-Ahead of the 2014 general election, the Election Commission renumbered the seat for Sandwip Upazila from Chittagong-16 to Chittagong-3, bumping up by one the suffix of the former constituency of that name and the higher numbered constituencies in the district.
-Previously Chittagong-3 encompassed Sitakunda Upazila and Chittagong City Corporation wards 9 and 10.
+Ahead of the 2014 general election, the Election Commission renumbered the seat for Sandwip Upazila from Chittagong-16 to Chittagong-3, bumping up by one the suffix of the former constituency of that name and the higher-numbered constituencies in the district.
+Subsequent news reports occasionally misidentified Chittagong-3 as Sitakunda, even as late as the 2018 election, but most sources quickly adjusted to the return to Sandwip Upazila.